 Ceramics and Light 2019

-Racism shapes the very words our politics speak today, and it underlies a broader history of exclusion in the U.S that many Americans overlook.
-That history also shapes Trump’s tweets and some responses to them, and it raises the question of who gives permission, the right for one to stay or leave.
+Racism underlies many of the words in our politics today and permeates a broader history of exclusion in the United States that many Americans are oblivious of or condone.
+Racism evidenced in the language of Trump’s tweets and some responses to them, raises the question of who and what determines, the right for one to stay or leave.